bparanj/crystal/computer/memory/ddr4.md

    - The CPU must support DDR4 memory.
 Modern processors are designed to work with specific memory types, and using an unsupported type will result in system instability or failure to boot.

 4. **Form Factor**:
-   - Laptops typically use SO-DIMM (Small Outline Dual In-line Memory Module) form factor for RAM.
+   - Laptops  use SO-DIMM (Small Outline Dual In-line Memory Module) form factor for RAM.
 Ensure that the DDR4 RAM you purchase is in the SO-DIMM form factor, as desktop RAM uses a larger DIMM form factor.

 ### Checking Compatibility: